kemiabdulrahman/alx-low_level_programming/0x09-static_libraries/README.md

 * **1. Without libraries what have we?
 We have no past and no future**
   * [create_static_lib.sh](./create_static_lib.sh): Bash script that creates a static library called `liball.a` from all the `.c` files in the current directory.
+Create a script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory.
+Create the static library libmy.a containing all the functions listed below: